Bladder cancer

 UK incidence: 10,200 new cases and 4800 people die per year in the UK with a lifetime risk of 3%.

-Types: The three types of bladder cancer are transitional cell carcinoma, squamous cell or adenocarcinoma: (find out more).
+Types: The types of bladder cancer are more common transitional cell carcinoma then squamous cell or adenocarcinoma: (find out more).

 Risks factors: In most cases there are usually no predisposing risk factors but there is some evidence of associations with a previous poor diet, smoking, alcohol, industrial exposure to dyes or chemicals or infection with a parasite (find out more).